 Residential visits must include a minimum of one member of staff with a recognised First Aid qualification.
-All other educational visits should be attended by a member of staff who has received an appropriate level of first aid training unless a first aider is onsite at the venue.
+All other educational visits should be attended by a member of staff who has received an appropriate level of first aid training.
 Individual pupil's medication, together with a complete first aid kit, must be taken on all educational visits with staff appropriately trained to administer epipens and asthma inhalers.
 On trips including pre-fives there must be a member of staff trained in paediatric first aid.